Populists, far-right eye gains in Italian election

 The last polls -- issued on February 16 before a pre-election ban came into force -- showed Berlusconi's four-party coalition in the lead with 37 percent, including 17 percent for Forza Italia and 13 percent for the League.

-The Five Star Movement garnered 28 percent of voting intentions while the main centre-left coalition scored 27 percent, including 23 percent for the Democratic Party.
+The Five Star Movement got 28 percent of voting intentions while the main centre-left coalition scored 27 percent, including 23 percent for the Democratic Party.

-The anti-establishment Five Star Movement has ruled out any post-election deals, which it rejects as old-style politicking.
+The anti-establishment Five Star Movement has ruled out any post-election coalitions, which it rejects as old-style politicking.

 Founded in 2009, the Five Star Movement has drawn support from Italians disillusioned with traditional parties.